Woodchipper: Other

 The cutting blades of a small electric chipper.
 The blades can be removed, by loosening the bolt in the center, to facilitate sharpening or for replacement.

 Much larger machines for wood processing exist.
 "Whole-tree chippers" and "recyclers", which can typically handle material diameters of 2-6 ft, may employ drums, disks, or a combination of both.
 The largest machines used in wood processing, often called "tub or horizontal grinders", may handle a material diameter of 8 ft or greater, and use carbide-tipped flail hammers to pulverize wood rather than cut it, producing a shredded wood rather than chip or chunk.
 These machines usually have a power of 200-1000 hp.
 Most are so heavy that they require a semi-trailer truck to be transported.
 Smaller models can be towed by a medium-duty truck.

 Blades

 Although chippers vary greatly in size, type, and capacity, the blades processing the wood are similar in construction.
 They are rectangular in shape and are usually 1+1/2 - 4 in across by 6-12 in long.
 They vary in thickness from about 1+1/2 - 2 in.
 Chipper blades are made from high-grade steel and usually contain a minimum of 8% chromium for hardness.

 City services

-Fallen branches, especially when it is suspected that they are infested by beetles or their larva, are chipped to prevent further infestation.
+Fallen branches, especially when it is suspected that they are infested by beetles or their larvae, are chipped to prevent further infestation.
 City governments acquire and operate chippers as needed, including for seasonal use.